World championships in WWE: World Heavyweight Championship (2023–present)

-The current World Heavyweight Championship is the fourth world championship to be established by WWE, and is currently defended on the Raw brand.
+The World Heavyweight Championship is the fourth world championship to be established by WWE, and is currently defended on the Raw brand.
 Its creation came as a result of Roman Reigns, who at the time held both the WWE Championship and the Universal Championship to be recognized as the Undisputed WWE Universal Champion.
 On the April 24, 2023, episode of Raw, WWE Chief Content Officer Triple H announced that regardless of what brand Reigns was drafted to in the 2023 WWE Draft, he and his undisputed championship would become exclusive to that brand, with Triple H subsequently unveiling the World Heavyweight Championship for the opposing brand.
 During the draft, SmackDown drafted Reigns, thus the World Heavyweight Championship became exclusive to Raw.
 Seth "Freakin" Rollins became the inaugural champion by defeating AJ Styles in a tournament final at Night of Champions on May 27, 2023.

 Champions

 Current champions

 The following list shows the wrestlers that are currently holding all active men's world championships in WWE.